This program will be administered online for Summer College 2020. Students will NOT report to campus for this program.

 - 0% lateness

 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
-Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
+Students are expected to attend all synchronous classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.

-When class is over, and on weekends, students can look forward to various Summer College trips and activities.
-Check out our Campus Activities page for more information!
+When class is over, and on weekends, students can look forward to various Summer College virtual activities to meet and connect with other students across the world.
+Check out our Virtual Events and Activities page for more information!